 She's a Boy I Knew is a comic, heartbreaking, uplifting autobiography that focuses on the interpersonal relationships of a family who unexpectedly find their bonds strengthening as they ...
 See full summary »

 This is a surrealistic film about a local small town 'hot chips' owner who finds his store cut in half by a newly erected wall in Belgium that is meant to separate the Flemish speakers from...
 See full summary »

 Karl Foyle and Paul Prentice were best mates at school in the Seventies.
 But when they meet again in present-day London things are definitely not the same.
 Karl is now Kim, a transsexual, ...
 See full summary »

 A film journey through a universe of female masculinity.
 A legendary Drag King Night in New York is the point of departure for an odyssey to transgendered worlds, where women become men - ...
 See full summary »

 Del La Grace Volcano

-Ludovic is a small boy who cross-dresses and generally acts like a girl, talks of marrying his neighbor's son and can not understand why everyone is so surprised about it.
-His actions lead to problems for him and his family.
+Ludovic is a transgender girl who is coming out.
+She talks of marrying her neighbor's son and can not understand why everyone is so surprised about it.
+Her family and neighbors struggle with her actions.
 Written by

 Was this review helpful to you?